TamimEhsan/JavaFX-Basics/AutoUpdatingGui/README.md

 ![](https://raw.githubusercontent.com/TamimEhsan/JavaFX-Basics/master/AutoUpdatingGui/Assets/gui.PNG)

 The gui is pretty basic.
 In the left side we have a ListView which will used for auto update.
 We also have two buttons for adding and deleting data to and from view.
 And two labels for showing which item is selected.
-This is a demo video showing how this was created in scenebuilder:
+This is a [demo video](https://github.com/TamimEhsan/JavaFX-Basics/blob/master/AutoUpdatingGui/Assets/creatingScene.mp4) showing how this was created in scenebuilder:

-Link of demo video:

 How to install Scenebuilder: